 - The Explore menu is organized by model names.
 Under each model name is a list of available Explores defined in that model.

-- Users can search the menu if they know the name of the Explore they want.
+- Users can search the menu if they know the name of the Explore that they want.

 - Developers can include descriptions of the Explores, which users can view on hover.
 This user is selecting an Explore called Order Items within a model called eCommerce.

 - The field picker pane is organized by view names.
 Under each view name is a list of available fields from the tables included in that view.
 Most views will show both dimensions and measures.
 This user is selecting a Month dimension from within a Returned Date dimension group, which was defined in the view file.

 - This user is selecting multiple measures on which to base their query.

 - Users can also apply options like filters and pivots in the field picker pane.